Open-Contracts-Framework/mx-token-staking-sc/README.md

 # MultiversX Token Staking Smart Contract

-A comprehensive smart contract that enables users to stake tokens in farms and earn time-based rewards on the MultiversX blockchain.
+A comprehensive smart contract that enables users to stake tokens in a single farm and earn time-based rewards on the MultiversX blockchain.

 ## Overview

 This smart contract implements a token staking mechanism where users can:
-- Stake tokens in farms and receive share tokens (NFTs) representing their stake
+- Stake tokens in a farm and receive share tokens (NFTs) representing their stake
 - Earn rewards over time based on configurable reward rates
 - Claim accumulated rewards or have them auto-claimed during operations
 - Unstake tokens by burning share tokens to retrieve original tokens plus rewards